yunwooseong/RethinkVAE/README.md

-## [Recsys'25] Rethinking Overconfidence in VAEs: Can Label Smoothing Help?
+## [RecSys'25] Rethinking Overconfidence in VAEs: Can Label Smoothing Help?

-This is the Pytorch implementation for Recsys Paper
+This is the Pytorch implementation for RecSys Paper

 ### Data